 If the output is 14 days, you will need to change the existing mailboxes to 30 days

 Please make sure you don’t forget to change the default mailboxplan, to make sure new mailboxes are configured with this increased setting.

 Get-MailboxPlan | Set-MailboxPlan -RetainDeletedItemsFor 30

-I am not telling you, you don’t need an additional office 365 backup but if you look at the default restore options that are available… I think it’s pretty good for the SMB and I did not even talked about Litigation hold and retention policies!!!
-But keep in mind, without additional backup you have max 30 days restore time!
+I am not telling you, you don’t need an additional office 365 backup but if you look at the default restore options that are available… I think it’s pretty good for the SMB and I did not even talk about Litigation hold and retention policies!!!
+But keep in mind, without additional backup you have max of 30 days of restore time!

 One thought on “The Day Email Needed Recovery”